-#MuteRKelly Gathers Momentum
+#MuteRKelly Co-Founder On The Moment, Her Movement And Its Momentum

 On if she wants to see R. Kelly go to trial

 Absolutely.
 I think that any and everybody who is guilty of sexual abuse should be tried in court and should be convicted.
 So it doesn't matter to me that something might have happened 20 years ago.
 Women still carry those very real scars from that time with R. Kelly.
-He preyed on these women at such an important time in their development of their self esteem, of their sexual identity.
+He preyed on these women at such an important time in the development of their self-esteem, of their sexual identity.
 And when you mess with a child during those years, that sticks with them forever.
 So I think he absolutely should be held accountable for it, and I would love to see him go to jail for it.

 On the place of black women in the #MeToo movement